 As pretty as Sherwood Beach is, and it is pretty, things only get better as you drive north…

 You have arrived at our absolute favorite Oahu Instagram spot for beaches!
-Without a doubt, Lanikai Beach is the prettiest beach on all of Oahu, and probably all of Hawaii!
+Without a doubt, Lanikai Beach is the prettiest beach on all of Oahu, and perhaps even the best beach in Hawaii!
 The pure white sand meets the most clear, warm water you can imagine, while palm trees sway overhead.

 If I asked you to close your eyes and imagine the most perfect, tropical beach in the world… this is what you would think of.
 Make sure you save a lot of time for Lanikai Beach.